wolfmcnally/havekidsright/content/posts/raven.md

 Raven: You beget them without their consent!

-Tortoise: Another meaningless utterance, Raven: conceptual beings not only *cannot* consent— which is where your reasoning stops— it is incoherent to even *speak* of consent.
+Tortoise: Another meaningless utterance, Raven: conceptual beings not only *cannot* consent— which is where your reasoning ends— it is incoherent to even *speak* of consent.
 It is like asking whether the characters in Douglas Hofstadter’s "Gödel, Escher, Bach" dialogues would prefer to never have been written: you can string together those concepts, but any attempt to assign them metaphysical weight is incoherent.

 Raven: Oh, that old thing?
 I never read it: it has far too many words, although I quite liked some of the illustrations.